mitigation-controller/mitc/README.md

 Excellent, please let us by creating a new issue using the appropriate templates.

 ## Contributing
-You are welcome to contribute to the code via pull requests.
-Developers need access to MATLAB version 2019a or greater.
+You are welcome to contribute as developer and to the code via pull requests.
+#### Prerequisites:
+* MATLAB 2019a or greater
+* The _Optimization Toolbox_ , _Statistics and Machine Learning Toolbox_, and _Application Compiler_.

+#### Installation
-* Download the MitC repository from the terminal:
+* Download the MitC repository from via the terminal:
 `git clone https://github.com/mitigation-controller/mitc.git`
 * All source code can be found in the mitc directory.